 Complainant filed an Offer of Proof in response to the Board's prior order continuing the stay in this case (Item 864-A); respondent did not file a response.
 The Offer of Proof, however, was simply a reiteration of previously made arguments and did not contain any actual submission showing the above has been satisfied.
 Complainant provided that in a previous arbitration between the parties, it raised Respondent's actions alleged in the Complaint at the arbitration, though the arbitrator did not address this issue in his Award.
 Complainant also argued that it has failed to timely file a grievance and, as such, it would simply be denied by the District and thus futile.
 Further, the Board has exclusive jurisdiction over unfair labor practices.
-In response, Respondent provided that Complainant simply refused to circumvent the bargained for processes as well as the Board's regulation which has the force of law, as well as indicated that the dispute brought by Complainant is over the District's interpretation and application of the MOU.
+In response, Respondent provided that Complainant simply refused to comply with its obligation to its exhaust its contractual remedies and this cannot be allowed to circumvent the bargained for processes as well as the Board's regulation which has the force of law, as well as indicated that the dispute brought by Complainant is over the District's interpretation and application of the MOU.
 Prior to the response being filed, the Board issued an Order to Show Cause why the stay should not be lifted.